Ami3466/Woocommerce-Product-Categories-Menu/README.md

 ## Settings

-1. Go to the 'WooCategories Menu' settings page.
+1. Go to the 'Product Categories Menu' settings page.
 2. Enable or disable the menu as needed.